cyrilbz/arabido-J/README.md

 It does require DeepImageJ as ImageJ plugin.
 It will run on CPU except if you manage to follow the exact GPU guidelines for DeepImageJ (github.com/deepimagej/deepimagej-plugin/wiki/GPU-connection).

+I also added the pot_cropping.ijm macro to crop the plant trays pot by pot in order to generate raw training data for the segmentation model.

 ## version 1
 Two tools to study plant trays.
 An example image below: